-- 50,000 yen (settling-in allowance), 100,000 yen per month, plus airfare - · Ten months to one year
+- 50,000 yen (settling-in allowance), 100,000 yen per month, plus airfare - Ten months to one year

 Applicants must be accepted by a Japanese University under a student exchange program agreement with UNSW.
 Students must initially apply directly to a Japanese University through the International Student Centre at UNSW.
 The Japanese host university will recommend candidates to AIEJ and students must apply as directed by the host university.
 Applications close in February, May and September each year.
+Applicants must be proposing to undertake an Honours year in the Faculty of Commerce and Economics.
+Students proposing relevant postgraduate studies in the AGSM may also be considered.
+Preference will be given to students proposing to apply their study to the marketing of renewable energy sources.
+Selection will be based on academic merit, reasons for the proposed study, and may also consider an applicant's demonstrated ability, leadership qualities and potential to contribute to the wider life of the University.
+Applications close 31 October.